nbolikcoulon/MINOTAUR/README.md

 # MINOTAUR

+MINOTAUR (Matching INtensities to Optimize the Timescales and AmplitUdes of motions from Relaxometry) aims at analyzing high-field accurate NMR relaxation rates together with relaxometry intensity decays recorded under shuttling conditions to yield an accurate description of the dynamic properties of the system under study.

 1. Requirements
 MINOTAUR has to be run using Python 3.
 The following libraries need to be installed: corner, emcee, imageio, numpy, matplotlib, multiprocessing, PIL, scipy, tkinter.
 MINOTAUR is called using the following command in a terminal: python run.py.
 Alternatively, if the C-script are already compiled, you can run directly MINOTAUR by  writing  in a terminal: python MINOTAUR.py Path_to_folder, with Path_to_folder the path to the folder containing the C-scripts.